Recording studio as an instrument: Beatles and Beach Boys

-The Beatles' producer George Martin and the Beach Boys' producer-songwriter Brian Wilson are generally credited with helping to popularize the idea of the studio as an instrument used for in-studio composition, and music producers after the mid 1960s increasingly drew from their work.
+The Beach Boys' producer-songwriter-singer Brian Wilson and the Beatles' producer George Martin are generally credited with helping to popularize the idea of the studio as an instrument used for in-studio composition, and music producers after the mid 1960s increasingly drew from their work.
 Although Martin was nominally the Beatles' producer, from 1964 he ceded control to the band, allowing them to use the studio as a workshop for their ideas and later as a sound laboratory.
 Musicologist Olivier Julien writes that the Beatles' "gradual integration of arranging and recording into one and the same process" began as early as 1963, but developed in earnest during the sessions for Rubber Soul (1965) and Revolver (1966) and "ultimately blossomed" during the sessions for Sgt.
 Pepper's Lonely Hearts Club Band (1967).
-Wilson, who was mentored by Spector, was another early auteur of popular music.
+Wilson, who was influenced by Spector, was another early auteur of popular music.
 Authors Jim Cogan and William Clark credit him as the first rock producer to use the studio as a discrete instrument.